Vasfed/imgproxy/README.md

 ## Deployment

 There is a special endpoint `/health`, which returns HTTP Status `200 OK` after server successfully starts.
 This can be used to check container readiness.

+## Monitoring

+Endpoint `/stats` returns a json with request success/fail counts at different processing stages.

 ## Author